zhijian-yang/SmileGAN/README.md

 # Smile-GAN
 Smile-GAN is a semi-supervised clustering method which is designed to identify disease-related heterogeneity among the patient group.
-The model effectively avoid variations among normal control (CN) group and cluster patient based on disease related variations only.
-Semi-supervised clustering of Smile-GAN is achieved through joint training of the mapping and clustering function, where the mapping function can map CN subjects along different mapping directions depending on disease-related variations.
+The model effectively avoids variations among the normal control (CN) group and clusters patients based on disease-related variations only.
+Semi-supervised clustering of Smile-GAN is achieved through joint training of the mapping and clustering functions, where the mapping function can map CN subjects along different mapping directions depending on disease-related variations.

 ![image info](./datasets/Smile-GAN.png)